 To safeguard trade secrets, it would be advisable to develop and implement security procedures that would reduce the risk of improper disclosure of trade secrets and provide evidentiary support for remedies for trade secret misappropriation.
 For example, a company may identify and classify trade secrets and mark them as confidential.

-Also, a company may limit access to confidential information by controlling information on a need-to-know basis, and keep electronic information secure by using methods that prevent unauthorised access to trade secrets, including firewalls, passwords, encryption and digital signatures and tracking or keeping logs of access to the information.
+Also, a company may limit access to confidential information by controlling information on a need-to-know basis, and keep electronic information secure by using methods that prevent unauthorised access to trade secrets, including firewalls, passwords, encryption and digital signatures, and tracking or keeping logs of access to the information.
 It is also important to conduct regular education for employees and secure agreements on non-disclosure and confidentiality from employees, vendors and independent contractors.

 The Original Certificate System

-The UCPA introduced the original certificate system for electronic document containing trade secrets to ease the trade secret owner’s burden of proof regarding ownership in the trade secret misappropriation lawsuit.
-Once the original electronic document, including trade secrets is registered and the original certificate is issued, the recipient of the original certificate is presumed to have possessed the information as stated in the relevant electronic document at the time of registration.
+The UCPA introduced the original certificate system for electronic documents containing trade secrets to ease the trade secret owner’s burden of proof regarding ownership in the trade secret misappropriation lawsuit.
+Once the original electronic document including trade secrets is registered and the original certificate is issued, the recipient of the original certificate is presumed to have possessed the information as stated in the relevant electronic document at the time of registration.

 However, receiving the original certificate for a certain technology or data merely means that the recipient is presumed to possess the registered information at such time, and does not necessarily mean that the electronic document is automatically recognised as a trade secret.